Skip to main content

 Degree Offerings

-Charter Oak State College is authorized to offer Associate in Arts, Associate in Science, Bachelor of Arts, Bachelor of Science, and Masters degrees all online.
+Charter Oak State College is authorized to offer Associate in Science, Bachelor of Arts, Bachelor of Science, and Masters degrees all online.
 Degrees are awarded by the governing board, the Board of Regents, upon the recommendation of an appointed core of consulting faculty.
 This recommendation is based on the faculty's formal evaluation of transfer credit, non-collegiate instruction and portfolios; results of approved examinations; evaluation of Charter Oak State College courses; and other procedures by which they assess and validate academic learning.

 Educational Philosophy